tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter1.md

 {{extra.daimon.insurance_client_name}} was holding his own though, {{extra.daimon.hero}} would give him that.
 The werewolf's ax-wielding murder partner couldn't get close to them yet, as {{extra.daimon.insurance_client_name}} used the werewolf as a shield, the couple of times he moved in.
 As such, the Mike Myers halloween junkie was waiting patiently for his opportunity to make his strike.
 It looked like it was just a matter of time at this point.

 With all of the focus on the close combat contestants, some of the museum patrons realized they were being ignored, and started to get up and make a run for the exits.
 Some of were uninjured, some were in shock, and others were bleeding from shrapnel or some other type of injury.
 It was pure pandemonium.
 And still, {{extra.daimon.hero}} watched these combatants fling each other around and try to kill each other.
-Something kept him locked in place though, he wasn't afraid per se but he was looking at the fight in a more analytical view, more studious, almost .... judgmental.
+Something kept him locked in place though, he wasn't afraid per se but he was looking at the fight in a more analytical view, more studious, almost.... judgmental.

 Just then, they crashed into a huge stone relief of one of the winged 'Annunaki', which was one of the ancient Mesopotamian gods.
 Stone chunks were flung around the room, and priceless artifacts instantly became dust and debris.
 A haze of dust and smoke was starting to fill the room, and {{extra.daimon.hero}} heard a light chime, like some metal or crystal near the floor coming his way.
 Catching his eye as it slid toward him, was a large sapphire gem of the deepest royal blue he'd ever seen.